keptn/keptn.github.io/content/docs/0.19.x/manage/git_upstream/index.md

 ---
 title: Git-based upstream
-description: Select a Git-based upstream for a project.
+description: Create a Git-based upstream for a project.
-weight: 20
+weight: 30
 keywords: [0.8.x-manage]
 aliases:
   - /docs/0.8.0/manage/git_upstream/
   - /docs/0.8.1/manage/git_upstream/
 ---

 Keptn manages a project in an internal Git repository which is separate from the repository that stores your source code.
 To upstream this repository to a remote place that also works as backup, you must create a new Git repository.
 This GitHub repository is then specified as the upstream repo when creating a project.